 - The large dial in the center can be used as a gain control knob and change the balance in your selected output.

 - You can also use it to mix individual outputs right from the unit itself.

-It also comes equipped with RME’s exclusive software TotalMix FX, where you can mix all channels of the Babyface Pro.
+It also comes equipped with RME’s exclusive software TotalMix FX, where you can mix all channels from the Babyface Pro.

-TotalMix FX is available on Mac, Windows, and iOS and can be operated via remote control!
+TotalMix FX is available on Mac, Windows, and iOS and can even be operated via remote control!

 3. PreSonus AudioBox USB 96 – Best Budget Pick

 You can count on the PreSonus AudioBox 96 to give you professional sound quality and features at the cheapest price possible!

 It’s one of the best portable USB audio interfaces for beginners and remote or on-the-go recording sessions.

 PreSonus equips its audio interface with its Studio One Artist DAW software and several additional ones straight out of the box.
 Lots to get started with!

 - It’s a 2-in/2-out and is bus-powered with USB 2.0.